cmu-db/noisepage/DESIGN.md

 150%: Codegen layer to precompile tuple transformations.

+We have yet to design our system for unsafe schema changes and precompilation.
+In this design doc we will focus on the 75% and 100% goals.

 ## Scope

 Our project will mainly modify Sqltable and Catalog.
 Sqltable will be modified to handle multiple datatables .
 The datatables are transparent to the users of Sqltable,  who view Sqltable as a logical table with multiple versions.
 All functions in the Sqltable API (such as insert/delete/update/scan/begin/end/projectmapforoids) are augmented with an extra argument, layout_version. layout_version tells Sqltable which version of the table the function is targeted to.